csharp-markdig

 How to edit Markdown files in C# with Markdig

-Markdig is an open-source library for .NET that provides a wide range of functionalities for working with Markdown files from an application written in C#.
+Markdig is an open-source library for .NET that provides a wide range of functionality for working with Markdown files from an application written in C#.

-This library is based on a robust and efficient parser that can read and understand the structure of a Markdown file and convert it into an easily manipulable abstract syntax tree (AST).
+This library is based on a parser that can read and understand the structure of a Markdown file and convert it into an easily manipulable abstract syntax tree (AST).

-With Markdig, we can manipulate and transform the content easily.
+With Markdig we can easily perform manipulations and transformations on the content.
 It also allows us to convert Markdown files to HTML.

 The generated Markdown format complies with CommonMark specifications.
-It also has additional features such as compatibility with GitHub Flavored Markdown, such as tables, task lists, and automatic link references.
+It also includes additional features like compatibility with GitHub Flavored Markdown, such as tables, task lists, and automatic link references.

 Markdig is designed to provide fast and efficient performance.
 It uses advanced lexical and syntactic analysis techniques to quickly process even extensive Markdown documents.

-On the other hand, it is possible to add new functionalities through extensions.
-In this way, we can add new features, change the default behavior of the parser and renderer, or even create custom output formats as needed.
+On the other hand, it’s possible to add new functionality through extensions.
+This way, we can add new features, change the default behavior of the parser and renderer, or even create custom output formats as needed.

 How to use Markdig